sreeram-venkitesh/Arduino-Chrome-Dino-Game/README.md

 # Arduino-Chrome-Dino-Game
-The code for Chrome's dino-run game with arduino and a 16x2 LCD.
+The code for Chrome's dino-run game with arduino and a 16C SEFV EDS I am new to Github!